srl-labs/containerlab/docs/manual/kinds/vr-sros.md

 By combining file bindings and the automatic script execution of SROS it is possible to create a workaround for persistent BOF settings.

+#### SSH keys

+Containerlab v0.48.0+ supports SSH key injection into the Nokia SR OS nodes.
+First containerlab retrieves all public keys from `~/.ssh` directory of a user running containerlab, then it retrieves public keys from the ssh agent if one is running.

+Next it will filter out public keys that are not of RSA/ECDSA type.
+The remaining valid public keys will be configured for the admin user of the Nokia SR OS node.
+This will enable key-based authentication next time you connect to the node.

 ### License

 Path to a valid license must be provided for all Nokia SR OS nodes with a [`license`](../nodes.md#license) directive.